Peace of mind guaranteed. Find out more about our Guaranteed Place Scheme.

 BTEC Diploma Applied Science acceptable with other qualifications.
 Please contact our Admissions team for further information (admissions@lincoln.ac.uk).

-Applicants will also need at least three GCSEs at grade 4 (C) or above, which must include English, Maths and Science.
+GCSE's: Minimum of three at grade 4 or above, which must include English, Maths and Science.
 Equivalent Level 2 qualifications may also be considered.

-The University accepts a wide range of qualifications as the basis for entry.
-We will also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.
+We may also consider applicants with extensive and relevant work experience and will give special individual consideration to those who do not meet the standard entry qualifications.

 Non UK Qualifications: